ElDeriuos/WFLOP/README.md

 This is a simplified lifetime-energy ratio.
 The current implementation does not provide a complete discounted cash-flow, OPEX, failure, maintenance, or decommissioning model.

-### 6.7 Thesis methodology versus current implementation

-The thesis draft presents Nash Bargaining Theory as a way to select a balanced compromise from a Pareto front.
-The current repository writes the complete non-dominated front and offers plots/3-D views, but it does **not** contain a dedicated Nash-bargaining selector.
-Any compromise selection must therefore be performed externally or added as a future post-processing feature.

-Likewise, the thesis reports case-study results for a Persian Gulf site and a 2000–2024 wind period.
-Those values describe the draft study; they are not guaranteed by the code for arbitrary inputs.

 ---